 - Any other areas that may show signs of water damage

-Next, you want to dry the actual laminate boards and try to remove the moisture that has already soaked into them.
+Next, you should dry the actual laminate boards and try to remove the moisture that has already soaked the wooden floors.
 If the affected area is relatively small, an easy way to do this is with a hairdryer.
 Apply the warm air directly to the affected area, and after a little while, you should notice it start to contract.

 - Is any excess water or moisture coming up through the cracks or crevices between the boards?